michaldziuba03/code-samples/social-login/README.md

 }
 ```

 Code for both social strategies is very similar.
-As you can see I check if email is verified before I perform any action.
+As you can see I check if email is verified before I even perform any action.
 You can also observe two functions:
-- `findLinkedAccount` searches for existing social account
+- `findLinkedAccount` searches for existing social account.
+Returns user's id.
-- `linkAccount` as you can guess link new social provider to existing account OR create completely new user.
+- `linkAccount` links new social provider to existing account OR creates completely new user.
+Returns user's id as well.

 > /strategies/google-strategy.ts
 ```ts